Gifted Program FAQs

 Children are referred automatically as a result of system-wide or school-wide testing.
-Children may also be referred by teachers, counselors, parents, or administrators.
-Referral is initiated by completing the Observation Form which requests anecdotal evidence of recognized gifted behavior and evidence of gifted work.
+Children may also be referred by teachers, counselors, parents, themselves, or administrators.
+Referral is initiated by completing the Observation Form which requests anecdotal evidence of recognized gifted traits and behaviors.
 No child will be tested on a personal recommendation until the Observation Form is completed.
 To refer a child for screening, please contact the teacher of the gifted, the classroom teacher, or the school counselor in your child’s school.
-Three testing windows are established for each academic year.
-Assessment is scheduled within those windows.
-Testing dates are available at www.fcboe.org under “Student Information.”
-The winter (Nov-Dec) testing window assesses only automatic referrals.
-The spring and fall windows assess all referrals.
+Two testing windows are established for this academic yea.
+The first window will be in September and October.
+This window is restricted to students whose testing was interrupted in the Spring 2020 window, move-ins from out of state, and first grade students who meet a 60th percentile on the CogAT universal screener.
+The Spring 2021 window will begin in March.
+All other students who are referred for testing will be tested at that time.
+All gifted assessment is scheduled within those windows.
 When a child is referred for assessment, parents are notified in writing.
-Under State guidelines, test scores are valid for two years.
+Under Georgia guidelines, test scores are valid for two years.
 Retesting, should that be necessary, occurs at the close of two years.

 What does Fayette County's Gifted Program Model look like?